 As parents we know how expensive it can be to entertain the kids, so we thought we would put together a list of things to do for free with the children.
 Yes, the things that are completely free of charge!
-Here’s our suggestions for the best things to do for free with kids in Kilkenny:
+Here’s our suggestions for the best free things to do in Kilkenny with kids:

 Visit Gairdin an Ghorta in Newmarket.
 This is a garden of remembrance dedicated to the victims of the famine, and every single inch has been thoughtfully and carefully designed and selected.